 How Long Does the Pick Up, Put Down Method Take To Work?

-The time taken to reap the benefits of the pick up, put down method may vary, depending on the baby’s response and the consistency shown by parents.
+The time taken to reap the benefits of sleep techniques such as the pick up, put down method may vary, depending on the baby’s response and the consistency shown by parents.
 Pick up, put down method may take a week to three weeks to display results (2).
 However, some babies may show results within days, while some may take slightly longer than three weeks.

 You may tell the method is working when the baby wakes up less number of times.
 The baby may sleep better since they have a sense of reassurance that their caregiver is always around to soothe them if they wake up.
 Babies who do wake up may go back to sleep before you enter the room to soothe them.